Sand Creek massacre: Aftermath

 Mochi (right), a Southern Cheyenne in Black Kettle's camp, became a warrior after her experiences at the Sand Creek massacre; photographed circa 1875.

 The Sand Creek Massacre resulted in a heavy loss of life, mostly among Cheyenne and Arapaho women and children.
 The hardest hit by the massacre were the Wutapiu, Black Kettle's band.
 Perhaps half of the Hevhaitaniu were lost, including the chiefs Yellow Wolf and Big Man.
 The Oivimana, led by War Bonnet, lost about half their number.
 There were heavy losses to the Hisiometanio (Ridge Men) under White Antelope.
+It is claimed that White Antelope was scalped in the attack.
 Chief One Eye was also killed, along with many of his band.
 The Suhtai clan and the Heviqxnipahis clan under chief Sand Hill experienced relatively few losses.
 The Dog Soldiers and the Masikota, who by that time had allied, were not present at Sand Creek.
 Of about 10 lodges of Arapaho under Chief Left Hand, representing about 50 or 60 people, only a handful escaped with their lives.

 After hiding all day above the camp in holes dug beneath the bank of Sand Creek, the survivors there, many of whom were wounded, moved up the stream and spent the night on the prairie.
 Trips were made to the site of the camp but very few survivors were found there.
 After a cold night without shelter, the survivors set out toward the Cheyenne camp on the headwaters of the Smoky Hill River.
 They soon met up with other survivors who had escaped with part of the horse herd, some returning from the Smoky Hill camp where they had fled during the attack.
 They then proceeded to the camp, where they received assistance.